FarisZR/FarisZR.com/content/post/use-custom-providers-with-zed-groq/index.en.md

   - Zed
 ---

-[Zed](https://zed.dev/) is a new open source code editor on the block, which has a top-notch Ai Implementation, aiming to compete with Cursor.
+[Zed](https://zed.dev/) is a new open source code editor on the block, which has a top-notch Ai integration, aiming to compete with Cursor.

 You can use [Zed Ai for free](https://zed.dev/blog/zed-ai), it will use Claude 3.5 sonnet with strict rate limits, and it also may use your Inputs for training.